Black studies: Ujimaa

-James L. Conyers, Jr. drew from the concept of Nguzo Saba to develop the research method known as Ujimaa; the methodological framework draws from philosophy, sociology, and conceptual history, with the understanding that culture is utilized to analyze and assess Pan-Africanist phenomena from around the world, and is utilized to analyze social responsibility and the work of the collective.
+James L. Conyers Jr. drew from the concept of Nguzo Saba to develop the research method known as Ujimaa; the methodological framework draws from philosophy, sociology, and conceptual history, with the understanding that culture is utilized to analyze and assess Pan-Africanist phenomena from around the world, and is utilized to analyze social responsibility and the work of the collective.

-Recent challenges and criticisms
+Recent challenges and criticism

 One of the major setbacks with Black studies programs or departments is that there is a lack of financial resources available to students and faculty.
 Many universities and colleges around the United States provided Black studies programs with small budgets and, therefore, it is difficult for the department to purchase materials and hire staff.
 Due to the budget allocated to Black studies being limited, some faculty are jointly appointed, therefore, causing faculty to leave their home disciplines to teach a discipline with which they may not be familiar.
 Budgetary issues make it difficult for Black studies programs and departments to function and to promote themselves.

 Racism, perpetrated by many administrators, is alleged to hinder the institutionalization of Black studies at major universities.
 As with the case of UC Berkeley, most of the Black studies programs across the country were instituted because of the urging and demanding of black students to create the program.
 In many instances, black students also called for the increased enrollment of black students and financial assistance to these students.
 Also seen in the case of UC Berkeley is the constant demand to have such a program, but place the power of control in the hands of black people.
 The idea was that Black studies could not be "realistic" if it were taught by someone who was not accustomed to the black experience.
 On many campuses, directors of Black studies have little to no autonomy—they do not have the power to hire or grant tenure to faculty.
 On many campuses, an overall lack of respect for the discipline has caused instability for the students and for the program.

 In the past thirty years, there has been a steady decline of Black studies scholars.